jomapps/character-library/docs/character-library-5-characters-collection.md

                   label: 'Last Sync Time',
                   admin: {
                     readOnly: true,
                     description: 'Timestamp of the last successful sync with Novel Movie.', },
-                }
-                    description: 'Timestamp of the last successful sync with Novel Movie.', },
                 },